navikt/pyarxaas/docs/index.rst

 Welcome to PyAaaS's documentation!
 ==================================

-PyAaaS is a Python wrapper package for the ARXaaS Web Service.
+PyAaaS is a Python wrapper package for ARXaaS.
-It provides user-friendly abstractions for the APIs exposed by the ARXaaS Web Service.
+It provides user-friendly abstractions for the APIs exposed ARXaaS.
 `Github link <https://github.com/oslomet-arx-as-a-service/PyAaaS>`_

 For more in-depth information about the API see :ref:`api` .